 This introductory course is designed to familiarize students with the many facets of the entire gaming industry.
-Topics to be covered include: the history of gambling, common forms of gambling, major gaming destinations, career paths, gaming industry leaders, regulation and licensing and basic organization of a casino resort.
+Topics to be covered include: the history of gambling. common forms of gambling, major gaming destinations, career paths, gaming industry leaders, regulation and licensing and basic organization of a casino resort.
 Current trends and issues in the industry will also be discussed.
+Quarter Credit Hours 4.5 the student with an overview of the casino business.
+Discussions will include casino economics and organization, basic casino and gaming terminology, casino law, casino organization and the casino customer.
+An out-of-state field trip to a casino is required.
+Prerequisite: REC2070.
 Quarter Credit Hours 4.5